MiroPalmu/waylander/README.md

 ```

 We can see that the interface `wl_display` contains a request `sync`, an event `error`
 and an enum `error`.
-Guilander comes with XML `xml-protocol-tool` which generates
+Waylander comes with XML `xml-protocol-tool` which generates
 approximately following C++ code from the previous XML (`include/wayland/protocols/wayland_protocol.hpp`):

 ```cpp